indieopensource/open-dev-time-block/terms.md

 _Developer_ licenses work that they create doing work under this agreement to the public at large, including _Client_.
 The license terms for each separately licensable work are as follows:

-1. If the terms of a _Public License_, such as a copyleft license, require the work be licensed under particular terms, the terms for that work are the most permissive terms possible that meet that requirement.
+1. In general, with the two exceptions that follow, the terms will be those of the latest version of The Blue Oak Model License published on blueoakcouncil.org.

-2. Otherwise, if the work is made up of changes or additions to existing software made available under a standardized _Public License_, the terms are those of that _Public License_.
+2. If the terms of a _Public License_, such as a copyleft license, require the work be licensed under particular terms, the terms for that work are the most permissive terms possible that meet that requirement.

-3. As a fallback, the terms are those of the latest version of The Blue Oak Model License published on blueoakcouncil.org.
+3. If the work is made up of changes or additions to existing software made available under a standardized _Public License_, the terms are those of that _Public License_.

 ### <a id="Separate_Licenses"></a>Separate Licenses